 Judith McDaniel teaches law and religion at the University of Arizona in Tucson.
 Her interests include religion, law and gender.

-Asma Uddin is the director of strategy at the Center for Islam and Religious Freedom (CIRF).
-Prior to this position, she was Counsel at the The Becket Fund for Religious Liberty, where she focused on both international and American religious liberty advocacy.
-Ms. Uddin has extensive knowledge of religious liberty law and a track record of […]
+Asma Uddin is the author of “When Islam Is Not a Religion: Inside America’s Fight for Religious Freedom.”
+She previously served as counsel at the Becket Fund for Religious Liberty, where she focused on both international and American religious liberty advocacy.
+Uddin has extensive knowledge of religious freedom law and a track record of defending […]

 Bonnie Miller-McLemore is a professor of religion, psychology and culture at Vanderbilt University Divinity School in Nashville, Tenn., and co-author of From Culture Wars to Common Ground: Religion and the American Family Debate (2000).
 She teaches courses on women and religion, theology and science, as well as parenting, families and children.